 4. Boosts Brain Function

-Niacin is so important to the brain that brain fog and certain other psychiatric symptoms have been associated with its deficiency (4).
-Also, research has shown that some forms of schizophrenia can be treated with niacin – as the vitamin helps undo the damage done to the brain (5).
+Niacin can effectively improve brain health or mental health – it is so important to the brain that brain fog and certain other psychiatric symptoms have been associated with its deficiency (4).
+Also, research has shown that some forms of schizophreniai XA mental illness that impairs one's capacity for thought, emotion, and behavior and is characterized by hallucinations and delusions. can be treated with niacin – as the vitamin helps undo the damage done to the brain (5).

 Niacin can also prevent memory loss in the elderly and aid in depression treatment.
-It can keep the brain healthy in the case of Alzheimer’s.
+It can keep the brain healthy in the case of Alzheimer's diseasei XA brain disorder that worsens over time, shrinks and kills brain cells, resulting in dementia, confusion, and memory loss. .
+It has also helped in certain cases to slow the progression of Parkinson’s disease.
 However, the results have been mixed.

 5. Helps Treat Arthritis

-According to the Arthritis Foundation, niacinamide might improve osteoarthritis by suppressing inflammation (6).
-However, the information here is limited, and we advise you to talk to your doctor.
+According to the Arthritis Foundation, niacinamide might improve osteoarthritisi XA form of arthritis that develops as the pliable tissue at the ends of bones ages and wears down. by suppressing inflammation (6).
+However, the information here is limited, and we advise you to talk to your doctor before opting for any methods for arthritis relief.

 6. Helps Treat Pellagra